 How long is the lifespan of an SSD?

-SSDs are way quicker than your typical HDD drivers; however, this speed comes at a cost, as there are generally fewer write cycles in an SSD than in HDDs.
-However, it would take years for an average user to run out of write cycles and for the SSD to become read-only.
-If we take a threshold amount, it would be somewhere near the 700TB mark.
+SSDs are way quicker than your typical HDD drives; however, this speed comes at a cost, as SSDs generally have fewer write cycles than HDDs.
+However, it would take years for an average user to exhaust their write cycles and for the SSD to become read-only.
+If we set a threshold amount, it would be near the 700 TB mark.
 Remember that yours can have lower or higher capacity depending on the type and manufacturer.

-The best thing to do here without going into too many details is to keep your SSD from filling to the brim.
+The best thing to do here, without going into too many details, is to keep your SSD from filling to the brim.
 A full SSD works harder than one with sufficient extra space, so consider removing files you no longer need or uploading important ones to the cloud.

-Read: Bad Sectors on HDD and SSD: Introduction and Repairing
+Read: Bad Sectors on HDD and SSD: Introduction and Repairing.